-In July 2016, ETC refinanced its bank loan.
+In the second quarter of 2016, ETC refinanced its bank loan.
 In conjunction with the loan refinancing, the Company received a cash distribution from ETC of \$124 million and recognized a pre-tax gain of \$108 million (after-tax gain of \$70 million).
-The gain is included in Other Income (Loss) on the 2016 Consolidated Statements of Income and the return of capital is included within the Investing Activities section of the 2016 Consolidated Statement of Cash Flows.
+The gain is included in Other Income in the year-to-date 2016 Consolidated Statement of Income and the return of capital is included within the Investing Activities section of the 2016 Consolidated Statement of Cash Flows.